rokde/gsales-api-client/README.md

 ## A generic api client for the billing system gSales

-We support API version 2.2 (published on 24th of September 2013).
+We support API version 2.3 (published on 20th of August 2014).

 ----